 Visit our New Zealand page for further posts on the country and information on where we stayed.

 What did you think?
 Have you been to New Zealand’s North Island?
+Maybe you’ve had the chance to enjoy your own Auckland to Wellington road trip?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, we’d love to hear from you so please add your comments below.

 PIN IT FOR LATER